QMSforever/Causal-Inference/README.md

 ### Specialized Topics

 ### Marginal structural models (MSMs)

 1. **Robins, J M, M A Hernán, and B Brumback.
-(2000)**: "Marginal Structural Models and Causal Inference in Epidemiology."
-Epidemiology 11(5):550–560.
+(2000)**: "[Marginal Structural Models and Causal Inference in Epidemiology](https://journals.lww.com/epidem/fulltext/2000/09000/marginal_structural_models_and_causal_inference_in.11.aspx)." *Epidemiology 11(5):550–560.*
 2. **Blackwell, Matthew.
-(2013)**: "A Framework for Dynamic Causal Inference in Political Science."
-American journal of political science 57(2):504–520.
-Blackwell provides a framework for assessing causality in dynamic political contexts.
+(2013)**: "[A Framework for Dynamic Causal Inference in Political Science](https://doi.org/10.1111/j.1540-5907.2012.00626.x)." *American Journal of Political Science 57(2):504–520.* Blackwell provides a framework for assessing causality in dynamic political contexts.
-3. **Blackwell, M. and Yamauchi, S. (2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models".arXiv preprint, arXiv:2105.03478
+3. **Blackwell, M. and Yamauchi, S. (2021)**: "[Adjusting for Unmeasured Confounding in Marginal Structural Models](https://doi.org/10.48550/arXiv.2105.03478)." *arXiv preprint arXiv:2105.03478.*
 4. **Imai, Kosuke, In Song Kim, and Erik Wang.
-(2023)**: "Matching Methods for Causal Inference with Time-Series Cross-Section Data."
-The authors propose matching methods tailored for time-series cross-section data in causal inference.
-American Journal of Political Science, Vol. 67, No. 3: 587–605.
+(2023)**: "[Matching Methods for Causal Inference with Time-Series Cross-Section Data](https://doi.org/10.1111/ajps.12685)." *American Journal of Political Science, Vol. 67, No. 3: 587–605.* The authors propose matching methods tailored for time-series cross-section data in causal inference.

 ## Software and Practical Guides
 ### Software and Practical Guides

-1. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data".
-American Journal of Political Science, May 2022, Pp. 1–17.
-Practical guide for implementing counterfactual estimators.
+1. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "[A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data](https://doi.org/10.1111/ajps.12723)." *American Journal of Political Science, May 2022, Pp. 1–17.* Practical guide for implementing counterfactual estimators.
-2. **Mou, H., Liu, L., and Xu, Y. (2023)**: "Panel Data Visualization in R (panelView) and Stata (panelview)".
-Journal of Statistical Software, 107(7), 1–20.
-Tools for visualizing panel data.
+2. **Mou, H., Liu, L., and Xu, Y. (2023)**: "[Panel Data Visualization in R (panelView) and Stata (panelview)](https://www.jstatsoft.org/article/view/v107i07)." *Journal of Statistical Software, 107(7), 1–20.* Tools for visualizing panel data.
 3. **Xu, Yiqing.
-(2023)**: "Causal Inference with Time-Series Cross-Sectional Data: A Reflection."
-In Oxford Handbook of Engaged Methodological Pluralism in Political Science (Vol 1).
-Xu provides a comprehensive reflection on the challenges of causal inference within the context of time-series cross-sectional data.
+(2023)**: "[Causal Inference with Time-Series Cross-Sectional Data: A Reflection](https://academic.oup.com/edited-volume/52557/chapter/425773874)." *In Oxford Handbook of Engaged Methodological Pluralism in Political Science (Vol 1).* Xu provides a comprehensive reflection on the challenges of causal inference within the context of time-series cross-sectional data.